- 3 Years (Full time)

 Throughout the course, you’ll gain diverse skills that will be valuable to you as a citizen, as well as in your professional career – whether you choose to enter the legal profession or not.

-Year 1 provides you with a firm foundation in contract and constitutional law.
-Our Foundations of Law module equips you to study law at undergraduate level and gives you the chance to practice mooting in Moot Court, the School’s dedicated courtroom.
-Meanwhile, a core language module will help you develop and enhance your French language skills and you’ll gain an understanding of different constitutional systems within Europe.
+Year 1 covers many of the foundational topics in English law.
+Our legal skills and theory module equips you to study law at undergraduate level, and a core language module will help you develop and enhance your French language skills.

-In the following year you’ll build on your knowledge and skills with an understanding of criminal law and torts.
-Additional core modules will develop your research skills and examine the broader relationship between law, the legal system and wider society.
+In Year 2 you’ll build on your legal knowledge and skills, develop your research skills and examine the broader relationship between law, the legal system and wider society.
+You will also start to learn about different legal systems and legal cultures, in preparation for your year abroad.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.